HIPAA-Compliant Conversational AI for Appointment Reminders

 The savings depend on your current no show rate, appointment volume, and average revenue per visit.
 However, given the high cost of no shows and the efficiency gains from automation, most practices see a significant positive ROI.
 A good first step is to calculate your current monthly revenue lost to no shows.

-5. How difficult is it to integrate a HIPAA-compliant conversational AI with our EHR?
+5. How difficult is it to integrate a HIPAA compliant conversational AI with our EHR?

 6. Can we customize the AI’s voice and script?